vanus-labs/docs/content/how-to/manage-subscription/filters.md

     ]'
 ```

 Vanus filters are fully compatible with [CloudEvents filters][ce-filters].
-It also supports the filtering of the data part when it is in a JSON format.
-The parameter 'filters' is an array of filter expressions.
-Each element is an object with only one key.
+Filters also support filtering of the data part when it is in a JSON format.
+The parameter 'filters' is an array of filter expressions, and each element is an object with only one key.
 Here are some filtering types.

 ### Exact